nexiality/documentation/release/nexial-core-v4.2.changelog.md

 #### Improvements
 - allow priority overrides (specified via `-override`) to take effect prior to loading project artifacts.
 As such, these overrides can be specified via the `-override` command line argument.
-Previous requirement of using `JAVA_OPT=-D...` is still supported so no script/batch file changes are required.
+Previous requirement of using `JAVA_OPT=-D...` is still supported so no script/batch file changes are required

 ### [Batch Files](../userguide/BatchFiles)